gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/149-dict-to-list.md

 Write a function called "dict_to_list" which returns a list of all the input dictionary's keys.

 ```
-input1 = {'name' : 'Sam', 'age' : 25, 'has_pets' : True}
+dictionary = {'name' : 'Sam', 'age' : 25, 'has_pets' : True}
-output = dict_to_list(input1)
+output = dict_to_list(dictionary)
 print(output) # -> ['name', 'age', 'has_pets']
 ```

-Do not use "dict.keys()" to solve this exercise.
+Do NOT use the word dict.keys method to solve this exercise.

-Note that your def should be able to handle any dictionary passed in it regardless of the number of keys.
+Note that your function should be able to handle any dictionary passed in it regardless of the number of keys.

 ### !end-question